 Raleigh, North Carolina

 I was acutely aware that in any era but my own, 2014 would have been enough.
-This experiment in coming halfway-out-of-the-writerly-shell to meet the imperatives of self promotion 2.0 had been shredded by the great leveler, Buzzfeed Nation.
+This experiment in coming halfway-out-of-the-writerly-shell to meet the imperatives of self promotion 2.0 has been shredded by the great leveler, Buzzfeed Nation.
 Leave your brain at the door.
 Content must fit one, fit all.
 Bouyah.
-A belief in my talent had left me with a distinct lack of money, a feeling of pinch.
+A belief that talent would prevail over societal apathy left me with a distinct lack of money, a feeling of pinch.

-The issue, as I saw it, was that very few seem to be actively seeking out well-constructed writing.
-Had the quick-fire cry and response of the Internet age upset the brain chemistry of entire swathes of our population?
+The issue, as I see it, is that very few seem to be actively seeking out well-constructed writing.
+Has the quick-fire cry and response of the Internet age upset the brain chemistry of entire swathes of our population?
 Campus torchbearers of envelope-pushing discourse metamorphosed into hipster pablum?
 Those who once explored the intellectual outer limits, now wrapped in a vortex of device.
 Reaction to others' devices is not community, it is void.

-Despite all this agony (and yes, I do take joy in kvetching), I was not completely dissatisfied with the trajectory 2014 took.
+Despite all this agony, I was not completely dissatisfied with the trajectory 2014 took.
 Sometimes clusters of events occur that convince you there is a reason for it all.
-The highly improbable one-two punch of a Guinness Record poker tournament and securing a literary agent put me on the map.
-New acquaintances now fought their initial urge to take the piss when I spoke passionately of being a novelist.
+The highly improbable one-two punch of a Guinness Record endurance poker tournament and securing a literary agent put me on some kind of map.
+New acquaintances fought their initial urge to take the piss when I spoke passionately of being a novelist.
 My aging father railed less often about a career at the post office being the proper setting for my minuscule intellectual capacities.
 External validation provided the lubricant that acres of self-belief never had.